NocteDefensor/LudusMCP/README.md

     └── troubleshooting/
 ```

-Official files are automatically downloaded and updated on server startup.
+Official project files are automatically downloaded and updated on server startup.
 Custom files you create are preserved.

 ## Security
 - This is for lab use only.
 Security is marginal.
 Some attempts have been made to limit OS command injection or path traversal.
 Additionally, credentials are handled via OS credential manager.